Abesekara-AWADTM/Abesekara-AWADTM/README.md

  👋 Hi,
 I'm Thilini Abesekara.
-I am someone who is passionate about Web Development.I'm interesting to learning new web and mobile technologies.
+I am someone who is passionate about Web Development.
+I'm interesting to learning new web and mobile technologies.

 - 🏫 I’m currently studing at University of Moratuwa.
 - 🎓 I’m currently reading for BSC Hons Information Technology and Management Degree.